AdobeDocs/workfront.en/help/manage-work/projects/project-finances/track-costs.md

 For information about how to modify the Cost Type of a task, see [Update task Cost Type](../../../manage-work/tasks/task-information/update-task-cost-type.md).

-The following table describes the available task Cost Types in  `Workfront`:
+The following table describes the available task Cost Types in&nbsp;Workfront:

 <table border="1" cellspacing="15">
  <col>